spree-contrib/rfcs/active/000-add-association-between-shipping_method_and_stock_location.md

 - Place delivered to
 - Items delivering

-Spree currently considers last two factors but the first factor.
+Spree currently considers last two factors except the first factor.
 This Request for Comments asks about considering where the item is delivered from when choosing available shipping methods for an order.

 # Motivation

-Spree allows us to manage stock locations and they are where the items are shipped.
+Spree allows us to manage stock locations and where they are shipped from.
 However stock locations are not associated with shipping methods directly at this moment.

 For users who have a simple supply chain strategy, it wouldn't matter.
-For examples,
+For example,

 - it has only one stock location
 - the stock location is determined by shipping address